 Computational-driven optimization of renewable energy materials (Jan-Hendrik Pöhls, University of New Brunswick, Fredericton, USA)

-Towards a better comprehension of the hydrogen absorption mechanism in high entropy multicomponent alloys of HfTiNbVZr composition (Jean-Louis Bobet, University of Bordeaux, France)
+Towards a better comprehension of the hydrogen absorption mechanism in high-entropy multicomponent alloys of HfTiNbVZr composition (Jean-Louis Bobet, University of Bordeaux, France)

 Probing limits of 5f magnetism in U systems (XMCD on UCu2P2 under pressure) (Ladislav Havela, Charles University, Prague, Czechia)